gigasquid/gigasquid.github.io/source/_posts/2017-05-27-self-publishing-for-the-creative-coder.markdown

 ### Publishing the book with Leanpub

 Actually publishing the finished copy was really easy with Leanpub.
-All I had to do was fill in some fields on the project page and push _Publish!_.
-The book was immediately ready to share with the world.
+All I had to do was fill in some fields on the project page and push _Publish!_ The book was immediately ready to share with the world.
 Putting out an updated edition was as easy as pushing the button again.
 Leanpub provides online reading as well as all the ebook versions.

 That was nice, but I really wanted a print copy too.